-Your child has been diagnosed with an inguinal hernia.
 When a baby boy is growing in the womb, the testes begin development in the abdomen.
 As the baby grows, the testes travel down a tunnel to reach the scrotum.
-In little girls, this tunnel also exists.
+In females, this tunnel also exists.
 Occasionally, this opening does not close, leaving a potential space for a hernia to develop and a piece of bowel or ovary to get trapped.

 You or your primary care provider may have noticed a bulge in the inguinal area (just below the crease in the abdomen).
 Once a hernia is noticed, an operation is generally scheduled as soon as possible.

 An incision will be made in the inguinal crease and the sac will be closed.
 A surgeon may recommend checking the other side for a hernia because it is common to have a hernia on the opposite side, especially if the hernia is on your child’s left side.